7 Sivan 5786 · 23rd May 2026

 "Take a census of the clan of Gershon, too, according to their fathers' houses, by their families."

-The Kohathites are the clan of Moses and Aaron — and every single priest thereafter.
-For those Kohathites not in the priestly line, their porterage is the most sacred objects from the Tabernacle: the Ark, the Menorah, the Altar.
-These objects are so holy that the priests have to cover them before the Kohathites can even come near them.
-Being a Kohathite is about as high status as it gets.
+Amram is Moses' and Aaron's father (their mother being Yocheved).
+So, the greatest Prophet in Israel and the first High Priest are both Kohathites, as is every single priest that ever was or will be after that.
+For those Kohathites that aren't in the priestly line, their porterage is the most sacred objects from the Tabernacle – The Ark, The Menorah, The Altar, etc. - which they carry on their shoulders.
+These objects are so Holy that the priests have to cover them before the Kohathites can even come near them.
+Being a Kohathite is about as high status as you can get, not just within the Levite tribe but also among all the Israelites.

 The next section deals with ritual impurity: